Daybreak:Volume 1 Chapter 8

 "I've heard from Ariadne.
 Don't worry about it," Kaede rushed to wave it off before changing the subject back: "Do you know any other reason why people here might faint suddenly?"

-"Our medical capabilities are nowhere perfect, and there are plenty of possible reasons for losing consciousness over some condition we either overlooked or simply can't detect, but..." his gaze turned from contemplative to warning.
-"Not for ten plus hours; that's just too serious not to leave an evident sign.
+"Our medical capabilities are nowhere near perfect, and there are plenty of possible reasons for losing consciousness over some condition we either overlooked or simply can't detect.
+However..." his gaze turned from contemplative to warning.
+"Ten hours is too long.
+That's just too serious not to leave an evident sign.
 Furthermore, Rejuvenate spells can usually wake up even someone sick to the verge of death.
 To stop something like that...
 I can't think of anything BUT a magical effect, except you don't carry any suspicious auras, either."

 "Do all magical effects leave an aura?"